-Kitzbüheler Horn is a high mountain pass at an elevation of 1.996 m (6,549 ft) above the sea level, located in the Kitzbühel Alps in Tyrol, Austria.
+Kitzbüheler Horn is a high mountain peak at an elevation of 1.967m (6,453ft) above the sea level, located in the western Austrian province of Tyrol.
 It’s one of the toughest climbs in international cycling.

 Set high in the Kitzbühel Alps, the road to the summit is totally paved but brutally steep, hitting a 22.4% of maximum gradient through some of the ramps, and pretty narrow.
 The summit hosts a restaurant, a chapel and a 102 metre high TV tower, the Kitzbüheler Horn Transmission Tower (Sendeturm Kitzbüheler Horn).
 The final 2,2 km of the road are on a privately owned and car-restricted road, owned by the ÖRF (the National Austrian Broadcasting Company).